 Courts exist to administer law, not to dispense justice.
-One of the greatest injustices in this society is that thousands of houses are left standing empty, is that some people own and claim to live in two, that some people own and claim to live in two, three or even four houses, that people build three or even four houses, that people build houses not to give people homes but to make a houses not to give people it just these people which refit for themselves.
+One of the greatest injustices in this society is that thousands of houses are left standing empty, that some people own and claim to live in two, three or even four houses, that people build houses not to give people homes but to make a profit for themselves.
 It is just these people which the law courts exist to protect - and squatters are some of the people they protect them from.